 The Wildfire Adapted program provides free Home Wildfire Risk Assessments to property owners in the program areas; however, property owners must sign up for this benefit.
 These are typically valued at over $300, making this an exciting program opportunity.

-The SoCo Adapts Rebate Program is expected to begin in 2025, dependent on FEMA’s release of funding to Sonoma County for Phase 2.
+This is a first-of-its-kind program for both the County and the funder, so we are unsure of what challenges and opportunities will arise through implementation.
+We appreciate your patience and understanding.
+SoCo Adapts Rebate Program is expected to begin in 2026, dependent on FEMA’s release of funding to Sonoma County for Phase 2.
 We recommend signing up for emails to stay up-to-date with new program information.

-Our next step will be to request that those interested in applying for a rebate will need to complete a brief “Pre-Application Interest Survey.”This survey will provide us with a list of locations where work may occur during Phase 2.
+Our next step will be to request that those interested in applying for a rebate will need to complete a brief Interest Survey.This survey will provide us with a list of properties where work may occur during Phase 2.

-The Rebate Program is expected to launch in 2025, dependent on FEMA’s release of funding to Sonoma County for Phase 2.
-Sign up for email updates to get the latest information, and be ready to apply at the program's start!
+The Rebate Program is expected to launch in 2026, dependent on FEMA’s release of funding to Sonoma County for Phase 2.
+Sign up for email updates and be ready to apply at the program's start!
 Applications will be reviewed on a first-come, first-served basis.

 You cannot start any work for the home hardening or defensible space rebate program until: